-With respect to Proposal Five, the Company is providing you with the opportunity to vote to approve, on a non-binding, advisory basis, an amendment to the Company's Common Stock Rights Plan extending its expiration date by one year from September 19, 2022 to September 19, 2023.
-The affirmative vote of the holders of a majority of the shares of the Company's common stock represented at the meeting is required to approve Proposal Five.
+With respect to Proposal Three the Company is providing you with the opportunity to vote to approve, on a non-binding, advisory basis, an amendment to the Company's Common Stock Rights Plan extending its expiration date by one year from September 19, 2023 to September 19, 2024.
+The affirmative vote of the holders of a majority of the shares of the Company's common stock represented at the meeting is required to approve Proposal Three.
 Abstentions and votes against may be specified on this proposal.
-Since the approval of Proposal Five requires the approval of the holders of a majority of the shares of the Company's common stock represented at the meeting, abstentions, broker non-votes (see below) and votes against will have the effect of a negative vote.
+Since the approval of Proposal Three requires the approval of the holders of a majority of the shares of the Company's common stock represented at the meeting, abstentions, broker non-votes (see below) and votes against will have the effect of a negative vote.
 However, recognizing that there may be a substantial number of broker non-votes, the Company's Board of Directors, which has the authority to amend the Common Stock Rights Plan, intends to be guided by the votes actually cast on this proposal in deciding whether to extend the expiration date of such plan by one year.

-A plurality of votes cast will be used to determine the results of the non-binding, advisory votes on Proposal One and Proposal Three.
-Brokers cannot vote on their customers' behalf on "non-routine" proposals (Proposals One, Two, Three, Four and Five) without voting instructions from their customers.
+Brokers cannot vote on their customers' behalf on "non-routine" proposals (Proposals One, Two and Three) without voting instructions from their customers.
 Because brokers require their customers' direction to vote on such non-routine matters, it is critical that stockholders provide their brokers with voting instructions.
-If you hold your shares in street name and do not provide voting instructions to your bank, broker or other custodian, your shares will not be voted on Proposals One, Two, Three, Four and Five (a "broker non-vote").
-Because a plurality of votes cast will be used to determine the results of the election of directors (Proposal One) and the non-binding, advisory vote on the frequency of the advisory vote to approve executive compensation (Proposal Three), abstentions and broker non-votes will have no effect on the outcome of the votes on Proposals One and Three.
+If you hold your shares in street name and do not provide voting instructions to your bank, broker or other custodian, your shares will not be voted on Proposals One, Two and Three (a "broker non-vote").
+Because a plurality of votes cast will be used to determine the results of the election of directors (Proposal One), abstentions and broker non-votes will have no effect on the outcome of the votes on Proposal One.
 Abstentions, however, are counted towards establishing a quorum for the Annual Meeting.

-With respect to Proposal Six, the Company is providing you with the opportunity to ratify the appointment of our Independent Registered Public Accounting Firm.
-The affirmative vote of the holders of a majority of the shares of the Company's common stock represented at the meeting is required to ratify Proposal Six.
+With respect to Proposal Four, the Company is providing you with the opportunity to ratify the appointment of our Independent Registered Public Accounting Firm.
+The affirmative vote of the holders of a majority of the shares of the Company's common stock represented at the meeting is required to ratify Proposal Four.
 Abstentions and votes against may be specified on this proposal.
 Brokers and other record holders have discretion to vote on this proposal in the absence of written instructions from the beneficial holder of shares.
-Since the ratification of Proposal Six requires the approval of the holders of a majority of the shares of the Company's common stock represented at the meeting, abstentions and votes against will have the effect of a negative vote.
+Since the ratification of Proposal Four requires the approval of the holders of a majority of the shares of the Company's common stock represented at the meeting, abstentions and votes against will have the effect of a negative vote.

-Approximately 830 of our stockholders hold their shares through a stockbroker, bank, trustee, or other nominee (Beneficial Owner), and approximately 671 of our stockholders hold their shares directly in their own name (Stockholder of Record).
+Approximately 751 of our stockholders hold their shares through a stockbroker, bank, trustee, or other nominee (Beneficial Owner), and approximately 658 of our stockholders hold their shares directly in their own name (Stockholder of Record).
 As summarized below, there are some distinctions between shares held beneficially and those owned of record.